Graduate & Professional

 The mission of Student Legal Services is to prevent, ameliorate, or resolve legal problems that confront students by providing professional legal counseling and assistance.
 Student Legal Services also seek to educate students about their legal rights and responsibilities through informational programs and materials, as well as individual counseling.

-Student Health Education & Promotion (SHEP) is an office of Student Affairs that works to promote a campus community that fosters sustainable healthy behaviors, policies and environments in support of UCLA students' academic success and well-being.
-SHEP offers programs, resources, and community initiatives, often led by their undergraduate Peer Health Educator Interns.
+Health Education & Resource Team (HEART) is an office of Student Affairs that works to promote a campus community that fosters sustainable healthy behaviors, policies and environments in support of UCLA students' academic success and well-being.
+HEART offers programs, resources, and community initiatives, often led by their undergraduate Peer Health Educator Interns.

 Student Health Advisory Committee (SHAC)